os-chip-design/chip-design-intro/09_std_cells.md

 - Improves design consistency and manufacturability
 - Enables efficient use of silicon area
 - Supports various power, performance, and area (PPA) trade-offs
+- Alternative is full-custom design
+  - More effort, but better performance
+  - Maybe used for critical parts of a chip

 ## Standard Cell Library

 - Logic gates (AND, OR, NOT, XOR, etc.)
 - Sequential elements (Flip-flops, Latches)
 - Buffers and Inverters
-- Multiplexers and Special Cells (e.g., clock gating cells, tie cells)
+- Multiplexers and Special Cells (e.g., clock gating cells)

 ## Examples